jojobear2020/Amazon_Vine_Analysis/README.md

 ## SUMMARY

 •	As we see from the results above, only 463 reviews were paid.

 •	On a contrary 25,094 reviews were unpaid.

-•	Out of all paid reviews only 202 (43.63%) were 5-star
+•	Out of all paid reviews only 202 (43.63%) were 5-star.

-•	Unpaid reviews surprisingly show higher results with 47.95% of all reviews being 5-star (12,033 total)
+•	Unpaid reviews surprisingly show higher results with 47.95% of all reviews being 5-star (12,033 total).